miabrahams/mayaport/README.md

-# mayaport README
+# MayaPort README

-MayaPort is a simple extension to allow sending the text document or selected text to the maya, you must first enable the commandPort in maya.
-To open a port for mel and python use the following code, which uses the default values, change to different port values as applicable.
+MayaPort is a simple extension to allow sending commands directly from Visual Studio Code to Maya.
+To set it up you must first open a commandPort in maya.
+This can be done with the following Python code, which uses the default port 4436 for MayaPort.
+You can use a different port by changing the value in the code snippet and changing the extension variable *mayaport.melPortID*.

 ```
 import maya.cmds as cmds
-# Open new ports
-cmds.commandPort(name=":7001", sourceType="mel", echoOutput=True)
+cmds.commandPort(name=":4436", sourceType="mel", echoOutput=True)
-cmds.commandPort(name=":7002", sourceType="python", echoOutput=True)
 ```

-To enable ports at startup create a file named userSetup.mel in the following folder:
+To open the commandport at startup automatically, add the code snippet to userSetup.py, which is located in the following folder:

 ```
 Windows: <drive>:\Documents and Settings\<username>\My Documents\maya\<Version>\scripts